-Test Cases For IFSC Code: IFSC code is one of the important features of the Indian banking system.
-So in this post, we are going to see how we can validate the IFSC code of a banking system.
+IFSC Code Test Cases & Test Cases For IFSC Code: IFSC code is one of the important features of the Indian banking system.
+So in this post, we are going to see how we can validate the IFSC code of a banking system by following the below IFSC code test cases.

 If you’re a business owner and you’re looking to get your finances in order, you’ll need to have an IFSC code.
 IFSC codes are unique identifiers that businesses use to manage their transactions and finances.
 They’re also important for tax purposes, as they identify the bank where a company’s money is held.